Ball-jointed doll: Culture

 There is a sizeable international community dedicated to BJDs.
 The largest English language BJD internet community, Den of Angels, has over 43,000 members as of February 2016.
-Enthusiasts have also held offline BJD meetups and organized conventions, like Dollectable in San Francisco, USA.
+Enthusiasts have also held offline BJD meetups and organized conventions, like Dollectable in San Francisco, US.
 In Japan, Dolls Party conventions are organized by Volks, and some enthusiasts meet and take pictures of their dolls at doll-friendly maid cafés.

 BJDs owners usually customize the look of their dolls, and they are often named, and sometimes assigned individual characteristics and personality traits.
 The dolls are often used as subjects of artistic work, such as photography or drawing, which is shared on the internet.
 Some use their dolls and characters for roleplaying.
 A small minority makes further emotional investment, going so far as to talk to their dolls as if they were alive.

 Some BJDs are collectible; limited editions and skillfully customized dolls can fetch prices much higher than the original in the second hand market, sometimes as much as US $5000.
 However, the customization and personalization aspects are usually more emphasized in the BJD world.
 Even collectible limited-edition BJDs are played with and used as props in photoshoots, and even dolls that are no longer in mint condition can command high prices in the second hand market.

-Many BJD owners have other interests such as anime, Gothic Lolita and cosplay, and some dress their dolls in related styles.
+Many BJD owners have other interests such as anime, Lolita fashion and cosplay, and some dress their dolls in related styles.
 BJDs can often be seen dressed in contemporary and casual youth fashions like punk or goth.
 Other dolls may display fantasy elements like elf ears, vampire fangs, different types of wings, horns, hooves, and cyborg parts.

 Doll manufacturers sometimes base BJDs on characters from anime, manga, other works of fiction, or even historical figures.
 Some BJD owners similarly customize their dolls to create one-off representations of existing characters or celebrities.

 Asian BJDs have been featured in movies and other works.
 The Korean horror movie Doll Master from 2004 and the Taiwanese drama film Spider Lilies from 2007 feature BJDs.
 The virtual band Mistula is composed of customized BJDs, Super Dollfie and Delf dolls.
 The main characters in the manga and anime Rozen Maiden are ball-jointed living dolls.
 The horror novel, manga and anime Another also features BJDs.
 BJDs are also an important motif in the movie Ghost in the Shell: Innocence where many dolls have "spirits" of some sort, but at the same time are not quite human, with designs based on the art of Hans Bellmer.